Œ: French

 French also uses œ in direct borrowings from Latin and Greek.
 So, "coeliac" in French is cœliaque, "fetus / foetus" is fœtus and "Oedipus" is Œdipe.
 In such cases, the œ is classically pronounced /[e]/, or, sometimes, in modern pronunciation, /[œ]/.
 In some words, like phénix and économique, the etymological œ is changed to é.

 In French placenames or family names of Germanic origin (mostly in and around Alsace-Lorraine, historically Germanic-speaking areas that have changed hands between France and Germany (or Prussia before 1871) a number of times), œ replaces German ö and is pronounced /[œ]/.
 Examples include Schœneck (Moselle), Kœtzingue (Haut-Rhin), and Hœrdt (Bas-Rhin) for placenames, or Schœlcher (as in Victor Schœlcher) for surnames.

 In all cases, œ is alphabetized as oe, rather than as a separate letter.

 When oe occurs in French without the ligature, it is pronounced //wa// or sometimes //wɛ//, just like words spelt with oi.
-The most common words of this type are poêle ("stove", "frying pan") and moelleux ("soft"). poêle is itself an etymological spelling, with the ê reflecting its derivation from Latin patella.
+The most common words of this type are poêle and moelleux.
+Poêle is itself an etymological spelling, with the ê reflecting its derivation from Latin patella.
 If the oe is not to be pronounced thus, then a diaeresis, acute or grave accent needs to be added in order to indicate that the vowels should be pronounced separately.
 For example, Noël, poésie, poète.
-The exception to this rule is when a morpheme ending in o is joined to one beginning in e, as in électroencéphalogramme, or with the prefix co-, which is always pronounced //ko// in hiatus with the following vowel, as in coefficient ("ratio", "coefficient").
+The exception to this rule is when a morpheme ending in o is joined to one beginning in e, as in électroencéphalogramme, or with the prefix co-, which is always pronounced //ko// in hiatus with the following vowel, as in coefficient.

 Lombard

-In Lombard "œ" is used in many writing systems, sometimes along with "u", the //øː// phoneme.
-For example: tegnœura (bat).
+In Lombard, œ is used in some orthographies, often in the digraph œu (or oeu), representing //ø//, for example in the word genœucc in the classical Milanese orthography, or fœr in the Scriver Lombard orthography.